Litho Lamination vs. Digital Print for Retail Packaging

 However, thanks to innovations in digital print, particularly with the HP PageWide C500 pressdigitally printed packaging can now compete with litho laminated packaging in the retail landscape in both print quality and scale.

-Litho lam is the process of printing decorative graphics onto paper liner board through offset lithography, and then laminating that printed liner board onto a backing board (such as corrugated).
+Litho lamination is the process of printing decorative graphics onto paper liner board through offset lithography, and then laminating that printed liner board onto a backing board (such as corrugated).

 Offset lithography is based on the concept that oil and water repel one another.
 Lithographic presses utilize two print plates, a positive and a negative, to transfer high-quality color graphics onto a suitable substrate.